-B. PROJECT DESCRIPTION
+A. PROJECT DESCRIPTION

-The City has proposed a plan for the East River Waterfront that would improve a two-mile-long, City-owned public open space connecting Whitehall Ferry Terminal and Peter Minuit Plaza to the south to East River Park to the north.
+The City of New York has proposed a plan (the Proposed Action) for the East River Waterfront that would improve a two-mile-long, City-owned public open space connecting Whitehall Ferry Terminal and Peter Minuit Plaza to the south to East River Park to the north.
 The Proposed Action is intended to allow connections to upland neighborhoods, increase public access to the waterfront, create a vibrant, active and welcoming water's edge, replace the outmoded New Market Building, and improve access to and around the Battery Maritime Building (BMB).
 The purpose of the Proposed Action is not only to provide these connections but also to provide amenities-open space as well as appropriate retail, cultural and community uses-to facilitate use of the waterfront by adjacent communities and neighborhoods.